Online convex optimization for robust control of constrained dynamical systems

 The main computational burden of Algorithm~\ref{alg} are the projection onto $\stronglyfeasibleSS$ in~\eqref{algo:OGD} and the feasibility problem in~\eqref{algo:additional_input}.
 Typically, the steady-state manifold $\feasibleSS$ is low-dimensional.
-Additionally, the set $\stronglyfeasibleSS$ can be chosen to further simplify the set $\feasibleSS$, thereby enabling an efficient implementation of the projection.
-As discussed above, the feasibility problem in~\eqref{algo:additional_input} can either be solved explicitly or be formulated as an optimal control problem to improve transient performance, at the cost of increased computational complexity.
+Additionally, the set $\stronglyfeasibleSS$ can be chosen to further simplify the set $\feasibleSS$, thereby enabling an efficient implementation of the projection at the cost of closed-loop performance.
+The feasibility problem in~\eqref{algo:additional_input} can either be solved explicitly or be formulated as an optimal control problem to improve transient performance, at the cost of increased computational complexity.
 The scalar optimization problem~\eqref{algo:beta} can be solved efficiently via bisection.
 The following analysis of Algorithm~\ref{alg} in Section~\ref{sec:results} is independent of how a solution to~\eqref{algo:additional_input} is chosen.